 While this is certainly a significant amount of work and oversight for parents and the ministry, it’s achieved its goal of normalizing and affirming homeschooling as a valid education option in Quebec–something that wasn’t the case just a few years ago.
 Furthermore, homeschooling families are provided free access to textbooks, teaching materials, professional services, and certain school facilities under some conditions.

 Funding: Quebec offers no funding to parents for homeschooling.

 Overview: One of Canada’s prairie provinces, Saskatchewan is large in area but not so much in population.
 Therefore it’s no real surprise that a fairly small number of children in the province are homeschooled.
-That said, in 2014, Saskatchewan owned the third-highest percentage of homeschooled students in Canada.
+That said, in 2022, Saskatchewan owned the fourth-highest number of homeschooled students in Canada.
 The province’s homeschool regulations and requirements fall somewhere in between Ontario and Manitoba–a few conditions must be met, but parents are otherwise free to educate their children in the way they see fit and are responsible for the quality of education their children receive.

 School divisions may also provide some helpful resources for homeschooling families, including:

 - Home-based learner assessments

 - Distance-learning opportunities